Pennsylvania tractor license plate

 (no picture available)

 Tri-color plates with blue and yellow bands that fade to white were introduced in September 1999 with 2000 expirations.
-Although tri-color plates with solid navy and yellow bands were introduced for many plate types in 2005, so far this style has not been used for farm implement or mobile equipement plates.
-The original fade-band design continues to be the only tri-color plate used for farm implements and mobile equipment.
+Although tri-color plates with solid navy and yellow bands were introduced for many plate types in 2005, nearly 20 years later, this style has still not been used for the two types of implement of husbandry plates.

 Implements of husbandry

 The legend Implement of Husbandry spans the entire bottom of the plate on this base, and the serial format continues to be IMP-0000, with the lowest serial starting after the highest serial on the previous base.
-So far, this plate type has been spotted only on the tri-color fade base, and not on the tri-color solid band base.
+At this writring, in July 2024, this plate type has been spotted only on the tri-color fade base, and still not on the tri-color solid band base.

 Commercial implements of husbandry

 Again, I'm not clear on the differences between commercial and non-commercial farm implements.
 In any case, this plate type continues with the legend Comm Imp of Husbandry with mixed-case letters, but it's now moved to the bottom of the plate.
 Serial format continues to be CI0000H, with the lowest serial starting after the highest serial on the previous base.
-So far, this plate type has been spotted only on the tri-color fade base, and not on the tri-color solid band base.
+At this writring, in July 2024, this plate type has been spotted only on the tri-color fade base, and still not on the tri-color solid band base.

 Special mobile equipment

 This plate type is issued to non-agricultural tractors as well as other types of off-road equipment such as road construction machinery.
 The legend Special Mobile continues, but was relocated to the bottom of the plate.
-The serial format SME-000x also continues, with the suffix letter changing after the numbers.
-The lowest number issued on this base is reported to have been in the SME-000D series, picking up where the previous base left off.
-So far, this plate type has been spotted only on the tri-color fade base, and not on the tri-color solid band base.
+The serial format SME-000x also continued, with the suffix letter changing after the numbers.
+On the tri-color fade band base, the lowest number issued is reported to have been in the SME-000D series, picking up where the previous base left off, and numbering went up to SME-999Z.

 Top